Why Is My Aloe Plant Turning Brown

 During the winter, the plant must also be protected because Aloe vera is not resistant to frost or low temperatures at all.
 You can move it indoors to place it near a window or protect it with a plastic or something similar.

 In the comments here or in the social networks, people tell me that they have an aloe plant turning brown.
-When summer arrives and the sun shines on them, they turn brown, as if they were subject of a disease, and ask me what they can do.
+When summer arrives and the sun shines on them, they turn brown, as if they were subject to disease, and ask me what they can do.

 The fact of an aloe plant turning brown is normal and usual in these times of the year, summer and late spring, of high illumination and above all of high ultraviolet radiation.